Concluding and Implementing Land and Resources and Self-Government Agreements

 Overview

 On April 22, 1992, the Gwich’in Tribal Council and the Government of Canada signed the Gwich'in Comprehensive Land Claim Agreement (GCLCA) and the accompanying Implementation Plan.
-Chapter 5 of the GCLCA provides that Government and the Gwich’in can negotiate self-government agreements appropriate to the unique circumstances of the Gwich’in and in conformity with the Constitution of Canada.
+Chapter 5 and Appendix B of the GCLCA provides that the Gwich’in, Government of Canada and the GNWT can negotiate self-government agreements appropriate to the unique circumstances of the Gwich’in and in conformity with the Constitution of Canada.
+Chapter 5 of the GCLCA also states that self-government will address the Gwich’in desire to negotiate self-government as close to the community level as reasonably possible.
 A self-government agreement would be brought into effect through federal and territorial legislation.
-The GNWT, the Government of Canada and the Ehdiitat Gwich’in Council (Aklavik), the Gwichya Gwich’in Council (Tsiigehtchic), the Tetl’it Gwich’in Council (Fort McPherson) as represented by the Gwich’in Tribal Council are currently negotiating a Collaborative, Community-Based Gwich’in Self-Government Agreement-in-Principle.
+The Ehdiitat Gwich’in Council (Aklavik), the Gwichya Gwich’in Council (Tsiigehtchic), the Tetl’it Gwich’in Council (Fort McPherson), and the Nihtat Gwich’in Council (Inuvik) as represented by the Gwich’in Tribal Council are currently in the process of negotiating a Gwich’in Government Agreement- With the Government of Canada and the GNWT.

 Frequently Asked Questions